hasura/graphql-engine/docs/graphql/manual/schema/custom-field-names.rst

   :depth: 2
   :local:

-It is possible to override the auto-generated field names exposed over the GraphQL API.
+It is possible to override the auto-generated table and column field names exposed over the GraphQL API.

 ..  note::